CheeSengg/BoLui/README.md

 # Bolui - An expense tracker made simple.

+  Built on Flutter and Firebase as a backend solution.

-  Built for NUS Orbital Project - Apollo 11
+  NUS Orbital Project 19 - Apollo 11